-'''

-<SOH> = ACSII start of heading character (SOH/control A/01 hex)
+<SOH> = ACSII start of heading character (SOH/control A/01 hex) = Ctrl and A keys

 XXXXXXXXX = passcode (up to ten digits)

-<CR> = ASCII carriage return (CR/control M/OD hex).
+<CR> = ASCII carriage return (CR/control M/OD hex) = Ctrl and M keys

-'''

-For example, using ASCII, the following keystrokes would be required to log on to the V1422:
+For example, using ASCII, the following keystrokes would be required to log on to the V1466:

-- Press the Ctrl and A keys on the host computer keyboard. - Type the letters "ID" (do not type the quotes). - Enter the passcode. - Press the Ctrl and M keys on the host computer keyboard.
+- Press the Ctrl and A keys on the host computer keyboard. - Type the letters "ID" (do not type the quotes). - Enter the passcode. - Press the Ctrl and M keys on the host computer keyboard. - 3.
+If step 2 was successfully completed, the following message will display: